EsOsO/RRDTool/README.md

 # RRDTool

+## This repository is currently RETIRED, UNSUPPORTED, and UNMAINTAINED.

 #### WARNING
 *This module is compatible only with rrdtool-1.2.30-win32 right now; 1.2.30 is the last win32 build officialy distributed by Tobias Oetiker*